-How Your Alaska LLC Will Be Taxed
+How Your LLC Will Be Taxed

-Items 1, 2 are taxed as “pass-through” income for any LLC owners, managers or members who receive profits from the business.
-Any profits are reported on federal and Alaska personal tax returns, and that’s where you will pay those taxes.
+Items 1, 2 and 3 fall under pass-through taxation for any LLC owners, managers or members who receive profits from the business.
+Profits are reported on federal and state personal tax returns.

+Alaska does not levy a statewide sales and use tax, however many localities, towns and cities in Alaska do charge their own sales tax.
 If you sell physical products or certain types of services, you may need to collect sales tax (also known as sales and use tax) and then pay it to your local or regional authority.
 Alaska sales tax is collected at the point of purchase.
-Alaska sales tax rates do vary depending on the region, county or city where you are located, although Alaska does not have a statewide sales tax rate.
+Alaska sales tax rates do vary depending on the region, county or city where you are located.

 Most states do not levy sales tax on goods that are considered necessities, like food, medications, clothing or gas.

-Federal Taxes for Your Alaska LLC
+Federal Taxes for LLCs

 Federal Self-Employment Tax

-You will be able to deduct your business expenses from your income when working out how much self-employment tax you owe.
-Here are some examples of how much self-employment tax you may need to pay, depending on your earnings:
+You’ll be able to deduct some of your business expenses from your income when calculating how much self-employment tax you owe.

-The Internal Revenue Service allows LLCs to ask to be treated as an S Corporation for tax purposes.
-This can help you reduce the amount of self-employment tax that you pay by declaring some of your income as salary and other income as distributions or withdrawals.
+The Internal Revenue Service allows an LLC to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
+This can help you reduce the amount of self-employment tax you pay by allowing you to declare some of your income as salary and other income as distributions or withdrawals.

-You can do this by making an “S Corporation Tax Election” with the IRS using a form known as Form 2553.
+You can do this by making an “S Corporation Tax Election” with the IRS using Form 2553.
 We can file your Form 2553 with the IRS on your behalf.

 Federal Income Tax

-You only pay federal income tax on your LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC business expenses and other deductions for areas such as healthcare and some retirement plans.
-Speak to your accountant for more information.
+You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions for areas such as healthcare and some retirement plans.

-Employee and Employer Taxes for Your Alaska LLC
+Employee and Employer Taxes

 If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+Speak to your accountant to get clear guidance for your unique situation.